 Poverty in Zambia

 The sharp contradictions between the rich and the poor are highly noticeable in Zambia.
-Within a few miles, one can see the transition from rural mud huts and poor shanty towns to sprawling mansions and glitzy shopping malls with a swathe of luxury vehicles lined up outside.
+Within a few miles, you can see the transition from rural mud huts and poor shanty towns to sprawling mansions and glitzy shopping malls with a swathe of luxury vehicles lined up outside.

 Time in Zambia